Microsemi/switchtec-kernel/README.rst

 Non-Transparent Bridge (NTB) Driver
 ===================================

-An NTB driver is provided for the switchtec hardware in switchtec_ntb.
-Currently, it only supports switches configured with exactly 2 partitions.
+An NTB hardware driver is provided for the switchtec hardware in ntb_hw_switchtec.
+Currently, it only supports switches configured with exactly 2 NT partitions and zero or more non-NT partitions.
 It also requires the following configuration settings:

-* Both partitions must be able to access each other's GAS spaces.
+* Both NT partitions must be able to access each other's GAS spaces.
   Thus, the bits in the GAS Access Vector under Management Settings must be set to support this.
-* NT EP BAR 2 will be dynamically configured as a Direct Window (configuration file does not need to configure explicitly)
 * Kernel configuration MUST include support for NTB (CONFIG_NTB needs to be set)

-The NTB driver offers a virtual NIC interface between two hosts connected to one switch with two partitions (each with an NT EP).
+NT EP BAR 2 will be dynamically configured as a Direct Window, and the configuration file does not need to configure it explicitly.

+Please refer to Documentation/ntb.txt in Linux source tree for an overall understanding of the Linux NTB stack. ntb_hw_switchtec works as an NTB Hardware Driver in this stack.